Pumpkin is a fruit, not a vegetable

 Pumpkins are part of the Cucurbitaceae family, a large group of plants that encompasses over 900 species.
 Technically, they’re a cultivar of squash.
 But often you’ll hear people refer to them as gourds, which are a cultivar of squash, too.

 In the United States, any round, orange squash is likely to be called a pumpkin.
-But, according to the Missouri Botanical Garden (my go-to source for plant reference) there is no botanical difference.
+And, according to the Missouri Botanical Garden (my go-to source for plant reference) there is no botanical difference.
 Pumpkins and gourds are both squash.
 And all of them are fruits.

 Squash, gourds and pumpkins are all fruits